Community Check Cashing logo

 • Provided financial coaching and personal financial assistance beyond basic check cashing

-• Licensed and regulated by California DFPI, ensuring legal compliance and consumer protections
+• Licensed and regulated by California DFPI, ensuring legal compliance and consumer-protection context

 • Actively partnered with banks and credit unions to help customers access mainstream financial services